geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-17/meeting-transcript.md

 So I mean the best I can do when I write things like that is pass all the tests.
 If you give me failing tests that are the vectorizer failing, I will fix them right away.
 Like I can't do better than the tests passed, right?
-Like I could try, but...
+Like I could try, but..
 Yeah no, so failing tests would be great. and I will fix them right away.
 I've seen some issues in the vectorizer with the DSP stuff.
 I had to rewrite it for the DSP stuff.